999-juiceWRLD/simple-crud-spring-boot/README.md

 # simple crud ops on spring boot

- These are the most basic crud operations notes
+ These are the most basic crud operations notes — using `@RestController`